XarkLabs/Xosera/REFERENCE.md

 Xosera provides a dedicated video co-processor, synchronized to the display pixel clock called the "copper" (in homage to the similar unit in the Amiga).
 The copper can be programmed to manipulate XR registers and memory in sync with the video beam.
 With careful programming this enables many advanced effects to be achieved, such as multi-resolution displays and simultaneous display of more colors than would otherwise be possible.

-> :mag: **A note about the copper:** Originally Xosera used a copper designed and programmed by Ross Bamford (roscopeco, creator of the Rosco m68K system and the Xosera PCB design for it).
+> :mag: **A note about the copper design:** Originally Xosera used a copper designed and programmed by Ross Bamford (creator of the [rosco_m68K](https://rosco-m68k.com/) computer and the Xosera PCB designed for it).
 It was a very solid design, similar conceptually to the one in the Amiga (much more than the current design).
 It was especially impressive as it was pretty much his first Verilog design and it worked great.
-The original copper design was in use for months, but eventually due to resource limitations in the FPGA some hard choices were made in order to implement all the audio features planned.
-To free up these FPGA resources, the current "copper slim" design was created (only after squeezing everything else in the design).
-The new copper design is indeed a bit "slimmer" in logic than the original, but the main feature is since it is more flexibile it is easier to make more efficient use of limited copper memory.
-That made it reasonable to "steal back" a some copper memory blocks to complete the audio design with (and add a pointer sprite).
-I was happy to get all the audio and other features implemented and fitting, but still a bit sad that Ross's fine copper design was replaced to make it happen.
+The original copper design was in use for a long time, but eventually due to resource limitations in the FPGA some hard choices were made in order to implement all the audio features planned.
+To free up FPGA resources, the current "copper slim" design was created (only after squeezing everything else in the design).
+The new copper design is indeed a bit "slimmer" in logic than the original, but the mainly because it is more flexible it can make more efficient use of limited copper memory.
+That made it seem reasonable to "steal back" a some copper memory blocks to complete the audio design (and also add a pointer sprite).
+I was happy to get all the audio and other features implemented and fitting, but a bit sad that Ross's fine copper design was replaced in order to make it happen.

 CPU Interaction with the copper happens via:

-- **`XR_COPP_CTRL`** XR register (`0x0001`) to enable or disable copper program execution.
+- **XR Control register** `XR_COPP_CTRL` (`0x0001`) to enable or disable copper program execution with bit `[15]`.
+Copper program execution always starts at the beginning of copper memory (if needed, a `BRGE` can be stored there to allow selecting a different effective start address at the start of each frame).
-- **`XR_COPPER_ADDR`** 1.5K words of XR memory for copper program and data storage (XR memory `0xC000-0xC5FF`, or `0x000-0x5FF` when read by copper).
-The copper can write to all other XR register/memory areas, but can only read from this area (for instructions or data).
+- **Copper memory** Which is a 1.5K word region of XR memory at `XR_COPPER_ADDR` (`0xC000-0xC5FF`) used for copper program and data storage.
+The copper can write to all other XR register/memory areas, but to allow the copper to operate fully independently (and never "stall" or get interrupted), it can only read from the copper memory area reserved for it (for instructions and data) and the `RA` memory mapped register.

-In general, programming the copper comprises loading a copper program (aka 'copper list') into the `XR_COPPER_ADDR` area, and then enabling copper execution with the `XR_COPP_CTRL` register.
+In general, programming the copper comprises loading a copper program (aka 'copper list') into the `XR_COPPER_ADDR` area, and then enabling copper execution with bit `[15]` of the `XR_COPP_CTRL` register.

-When the copper is enabled, at the beginning of each frame (offscreen VPos `0`, HPos `4`) the copper state is reset and execution will begin at the start of copper memory (`XR_COPPER_ADDR` or copper address `0x000`), with `RA` set to `0x0000` with the `B` flag cleared.
+When the copper is enabled, at the beginning of each frame (offscreen VPos `0`, HPos `4`) the copper state is reset and execution will begin at the start of copper memory (`XR_COPPER_ADDR` or copper address `0x000`), with `RA`=`0x0000` and `B`=`0` (allowing one instruction `BRGE` to jump elsewhere if needed).

-You should make sure a valid copper program is present in copper memory *before* you enable it (although there is a default program present after reset, you should not rely on details of that program).
+You should make sure a valid copper program is present in copper memory *before* you enable it.
+Although there is a default copper program after reset or reconfiguration (used to clear VRAM and initialize some Xosera registers), do not make any assumptions about the initial contents of copper memory (it will generally not be cleared and Xosera configuration informaton is placed in the last 128 words).

 > :mag: **Copper execution:** When enabled, copper execution won't begin until the start of the next video frame (off-screen off the left edge of scan line 0 at the top of the screen).
 It will also be reset and restarted the same way at the start of each subsequent video frame to keep copper execution in sync with the display.
-When copper restarted on each frame it will be at VPos `0`, HPos `4` with `PC`=`0x000`, `RA`=`0x0000` and `B`=`0` (copper memory unaltered).
+When the copper is restarted on each frame it will be at VPos `0`, HPos `4` with `PC`=`0x000`, `RA`=`0x0000` and `B`=`0` (and copper memory unaltered).

 ### Programming the Copper

-The copper is a *very* limited CPU, with 1.5K 16-bit words of program and data memory (XR memory `0xC000-0xC5FF`), a 16-bit memory mapped accumulator (called `RA` at copper address `0x800`), a single memory mapped arithmetic operation (subtract via `RA_SUB` at `0x801`) and a "borrow" flag (`B` set true if `RA <`*value-written* after every write).
-The CPU only has six actual instructions (with some helpful "pseudo instructions" provided by the CopAsm assembler).
+The copper is a *very* limited CPU, its limited features include:

+- 1536 16-bit words (1.5KW) of program and data memory storage (XR memory `0xC000-0xC5FF`)
+- One 16-bit accumulator `RA` (memory mapped at copper address `0x800`)
+- One ALU operation, `RA_SUB` which computes `RA` = `RA` - 16-bit value writen (memory mapped at `0x801`)
+- One condition flag `B` (borrow),  which is set to true/false result of comparison `RA` < *value-written* (after *every* write)
+- Only six actual instructions (but also some helpful "pseudo instruction" aliases provided by assembler and C macros)
+- All instructions take exactly 4 cycles to complete (excepting ones that wait), including branches both taken and not taken

-Each copper cycle is a "native pixel" of time on the screen as the "beam" scans lines from top to bottom and each line from left to right with 800 or 1088 cycles per line (depending on 640x480 or 848x480 resolution) with off-screen cycles then visible pixels to the end of each line.
+Each copper cycle is a "native pixel" of time on the screen as the pixel data scans out in lines from the top to bottom and each line from left to right with 800 or 1088 cycles per line (depending on 640x480 or 848x480 resolution) with off-screen cycles before visible pixels which continue to the end of each line (on visible lines, lines >= 480 are fully off-screen).
 Copper instructions all execute in 4 cycles (minimum, the `HPOS` and `VPOS` can take much longer waiting for a horizontal or vertical video beam scan position).
 When waiting for a horizontal position (using `HPOS`), the position is cycle-exact allowing for native pixel exact register changes (but then 4+ cycles per instruction after waiting).
 Branches (either `BRLT` or `BRGE`) are also 4 cycles regardless of whether taken or not (making "stable" screen register manipulation when looping or branching easier).

 As far as the copper is concerned, all coordinates are always in absolute native pixel resolution, including off-screen (non-visible) pixels.
 The coordinates used by the copper are absolute per video mode (640 or 848 widescren) and are not affected by pixel doubling, blanking, scrolling or other video mode settings.
 Pixels to the left oAll off-screen pixels are on the left (before) visible pixels on each line (and include horizontal front porch, sync and back porch time).
 Line 0 is also the first visible line, and lines greater than 480 are the vertical horizontal front porch, sync and back porch time)